Codex CLI Cost Management: Token Strategy, Model Routing and Quota Control

 Subscription vs API: Two Different Products

-ChatGPT Plus/Pro subscribers: Codex quota is expressed in compute-equivalent units, resets monthly, and doesn’t roll over.
+ChatGPT Plus/Pro subscribers: Codex quota is expressed in compute-equivalent units, resets on a rolling 5-hour window (not a monthly cycle), and doesn’t roll over.
 Subscription quota is sufficient for individual exploratory use; teams generating real output typically exhaust per-user allocations.

 API key users: Billed per token at published rates.
 The current ratio that matters most: